Canonical Transformation Path to Gauge Theories of Gravity: Canonical field equations: arbitrary

-This is a second rank tensor equation.
+This is a second rank tensor equation involving both the Hamiltonian $\tilde{\HCd}_{\mathrm{Gr}}$ describing the dynamics of the free gravitational field and the Hamiltonian $\tilde{\HCd}_{0}$ of the matter field.
+It thus constitutes a covariant conservation law, as outlined in Appendix~\ref{sec:cov-div}.
 In conjunction with Eq.~(\ref{eq:riemann-tensor2}), it relates the source terms of the right-hand side to the Riemann tensor terms on the left-hand side.
-Note that Eq.~(\ref{eq:consistency}) holds as well for the cases nonvanishing torsion ($s\indices{^{\,\beta}_{\eta\lambda}}\neq0$) and nonmetricity ($g_{\xi\beta\,;\,\mu}\neq0$).
-Equation~(\ref{eq:consistency}) represents a generic Einstein equation that holds for any given system of scalar and vector fields described by $\tilde{\HCd}_{0}$ and the particular model for the dynamics of the free gravitational fields, as described by $\tilde{\HCd}_{\mathrm{Dyn}}$.
+Note that Eq.~(\ref{eq:consistency}) holds as well for the cases of nonvanishing torsion ($s\indices{^{\,\beta}_{\eta\lambda}}\neq0$) and nonmetricity ($g_{\xi\beta\,;\,\mu}\neq0$).
+Equation~(\ref{eq:consistency}) represents a generic Einstein equation that holds for any given system of scalar and vector fields described by $\tilde{\HCd}_{0}$ and the particular model for the dynamics of the free gravitational fields, as described by $\tilde{\HCd}_{\mathrm{Gr}}$.

 At this point, it would be interesting for the reader to find out whether our theory makes observational predictions similar to general relativity.
 As general relativity predicts successfully observations made in the solar system (weak field), is the gauge theory given by Eqs.~(\ref{eq:feqs-Hdyn-1}) and~(\ref{eq:consistency}) capable of giving something like general relativity plus small corrections?
 We will address these issues briefly in the following section.